How to set up Angular analytics, feature flags, and more

 npm i posthog-js

-In main.ts, initialize PostHog using your project API key and instance address.
+Next, in main.ts, initialize PostHog using your project API key and instance address.
 You can get both in your project settings.
+We set capture_pageview to history_change because Angular usually acts as a single-page app and doesn't fire page load events on route changes.

 JavaScript